lindenb/jvarkit/docs/PubmedAuthorGraph.md

     --helpFormat
       What kind of help
       Possible Values: [usage, markdown, xml]
+    -i, --initals
+      use author's initials to build the author-identifier.
+In the old pubmed record, the forename is not available.
+      Default: false
     --ncbi-api-key
       NCBI API Key see https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/
       .If undefined, it will try to get in that order:  1) environment